April 2026

 aggregate (n=100) 100% 14% 29% +15pp

-Two readings of the table.
+Two readings matter.
 First: the absolute gain is largest where the training pool is densest (OlympiadBench, +24 pp on 88% of train).
-Second: every source moved, including HMMT, which had effectively no direct training data.
+Second: every source moved, including HMMT, which had almost no direct training data.
 The pattern is transfer, not memorization.
-The 4 pp HMMT lift is one problem out of 25, so the absolute number is at the noise floor on its own.
-The monotone ordering across sources is not.
+The 4 pp HMMT lift is one problem out of 25, so the absolute number sits at the noise floor on its own.
+The monotone ordering across sources carries the stronger evidence.

-RL is a known diversity-killer.
-The natural worry was that 100 steps of RLVR would collapse the policy distribution and quietly erase the property the scaffold was chosen for.
-We tracked two diversity proxies across the run: per-token policy entropy, and trajectory-length spread within a group of 16 rollouts on the same problem.
+RL often kills diversity.
+I wanted to know whether 100 steps of RLVR would collapse the policy distribution and erase the property that made the scaffold useful.
+I tracked two diversity proxies across the run: per-token policy entropy and trajectory-length spread within a group of 16 rollouts on the same problem.

 Token entropy (start)